FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 ``headers`` will be set on the response, if they are not already set.
 Rules are checked in the order specified, where the first match wins.

-A global setting and a per rule basis ``overwrite`` setting allows to overwrite the cache headers even if they are already set.
+A global setting and a per rule ``overwrite`` option allow to overwrite the cache headers even if they are already set.

 .. code-block:: yaml